dankctb/GPUNetBench/PER_SLICE/README.md

 ## Overview

-**SLICE** is a CUDA/C++ program that supports two modes of targeting Streaming Multiprocessors (SMs) to perform non‑coalesced access to a target L2 cache slice:
+`SLICE` is a benchmark that supports two modes of targeting Streaming Multiprocessors (SMs) to perform non‑coalesced access to a target L2 cache slice:

 - **GPC Mode (default):** Select one or more Graphics Processing Clusters (GPCs) and activate up to a maximum number of SMs within them, then perform read accesses to a user‑specified L2 slice.
 - **Direct SM Mode:** Compile with `-DUSE_DIRECT_SM` to target a single SM (specified on the command line) and a single L2 slice.